jaimeCervantes/svelte-component-template/README.md

 ## Your component in action

 1. `npm start`
+2. In another termial run `npm run serve`
-2. Open your browser with `http://localhost:3000/demo` to see your component in action!
+3. Open your browser with `http://localhost:1234/demo` to see your component in action!
+4. Open your browser with `http://localhost:1234/test` to see your unit testing in action!

 ## Unit testing

-Your unit test should be in `/test/` directory, to see your test just run `npm start` and go to `http://localhost:3000/test`
+Your unit test should be in `/test/` directory, to see your test just run `npm start` and go to `http://localhost:1234/test`

 If you want to split your tests in several files just remember import these files in `/test/tests.spec.js`